JCRascal/speechiespeech/README.md

 <!-- badges: end -->

-The goal of speechiespeech is to allow a user to easily parse text from public websites and perform basic text mining and analysis functions including tokenizing a text file, performing and visualizing sentiment analysis, and analyzing relative frequency of words across a set of source documents.
-It is meant to be accessible to a beginner R user, and as such will focus on developing wrappers for more flexible functions and packages from the tidyverse
+The goal of speechiespeech is to allow a user to easily parse text from public websites with a variety of source types and perform basic text mining and analysis functions including tokenizing a text file, performing and visualizing sentiment analysis, and analyzing relative frequency of words across a set of source documents.

+In its current version, speechiespeech supports the parsing of text from html pages provided input of an appropriate css selector.
+Development is required to make css selection more user friendly.

+Current development efforts focus on parsing of text from pdf source files, with publicly accessible Supreme Court slip opinion files providing prototype data sources.

 ## Installation